FHWA/HPMS/README_2024_HPMS_All.md

 - Empty geometries: removed (rows with empty geometries are excluded).
 - WKB handling: EWKB-aware parsing was used (st_as_sfc(..., EWKB = TRUE)); the script handles raw WKB and hex-encoded text.

-Note: The GeoJSON is written with "no M values" - HPMS contains M values, but are not included in the GeoJSON file.
+Note: The GeoJSON is written with "no M values" - HPMS contains M values, but they are not included in the GeoJSON file.
 State level HPMS geodatebase files with M-enabled polylines are available at: https://data.transportation.gov/stories/s/3uu4-47sa.

 # Attributes / Metadata fields
 The SQL query casts and returns a comprehensive set of HPMS attributes.
 The GeoJSON contains the following attributes (names as produced by the script), descriptions are from the HPMS Field Manual (link below):